guikarai/PE-LinuxONE/index.md

 ### 3.1 Step 1 - Formatting and encrypting a new volume
 In the following step, we will format and encrypt an existing volume.
 ![Step1](https://github.com/guikarai/PE-LinuxONE/blob/master/images/step1.png)
 For the follwing, we will use a passphrase to generate an encryption key.
 Be sure to remember the entered passphrase.
-You can simply use "cryptolab" to make it simple.
+You can simply use "cryptlab" to make it simple.
+The following command will create a cryptographic device mapper device in LUKS encryption mode:

 ```
 root@crypt06:~# cryptsetup luksFormat --hash=sha512 --key-size=512 --cipher=aes-xts-plain64 --verify-passphrase /dev/dasdc1